What is Ayurveda? What’s a kitchen Sadhana?

-What is Ayurveda? what’s a Sadhana kitchen? and how it relates to My yoga practice?
+What is Ayurveda? what’s a kitchen sadhana? and how it relates to My yoga practice?

 Ayurveda is an ancient Hindu Medicine system.
 This word is formed by two sanskrit words ; ayu means life and Veda means the knowledge of.
 “The knowledge of Life” Its main purpose is to provide guidance in terms of nutrition and daily routines to people seeking either stay healthy or improve their health.
 Also, Ayurveda empowers its practitioners through self-referral, helping them understand how their own body and mind function.

 Ayurveda explains the benefits of practicing asanas (yoga) as part of a healthy daily routine, as well as, the preparation of healthy foods.
-The place where the preparation of foods happens is called Sadhana Kitchen.
-A sadhana kitchen and the place of yoga practice have their similarities.
-According to this tradition, these places should be clean, organized, decluttered and inspirational to allow you to be creative and explore the asanas (poses), the tastes and foods that keep you strong, healthy and happy.
+The place and ritual of preparations of foods is called a kitchen Sadhana .
+Acording to Ayurveda, our kitchen and the place we use for yoga practices have their similarities.
+According to this tradition, these places should be cleaned, organized, decluttered and inspirational to allow you to be creative and explore the asanas (poses), the tastes and foods that keep you strong, healthy and happy.

 Ayurveda is based on your body’s constitution or bio-elements: Vata, pitta and Kapha.
 These elements are responsible to maintain the body’s homeostasis and they constantly change with day or night and mainly with food.
 Understanding these principles helps to determine which one of these elements (dosas) is more predominant in your constitution and which is fluctuating in each given moment.